nextstrain/ncov/docs/src/reference/customizing-analysis.rst

 Changing parameters
 -------------------

 You can configure most steps of `the workflow <orientation-workflow.md>`__ by specifying values in a ``.yaml`` configuration file.
-We’ve provided reasonable default values for each step in the ``defaults/parameters.yaml``; these are the same values the Nextstrain team uses for our analyses.
+We've provided reasonable default values for each step in the ``defaults/parameters.yaml``; these are the same values the Nextstrain team uses for our analyses.
 For more details, `see the reference for all workflow configuration parameters <https://nextstrain.github.io/ncov/configuration>`__.

-We encourage you to take a few minutes to **skim through**\ `the default config file <https://github.com/nextstrain/ncov/blob/master/defaults/parameters.yaml>`__\ **.
-Although these default values should be fine for most users, it’s helpful to get a sense for what options are available.**
+We encourage you to take a few minutes to skim through `the default configuration file <https://github.com/nextstrain/ncov/blob/master/defaults/parameters.yaml>`__.
+Although these default values should be fine for most users, it's helpful to get a sense for what options are available.

-If you’d like to tweak the parameterization, **you can override any of these values by specifying them in the ``my_profiles/<name>/builds.yaml`` file.
+If you'd like to tweak the parameterization, **you can override any of these values by specifying them in the workflow configuration file.
 Any values not overridden in this way will fall back to the default values.** Keeping build-specific parameters separate this way prevents mixups of settings between runs, and gives you a cleaner file to work with (rather than having to wrestle the *entire* default parameterization file).

 Adding custom rules
 -------------------

 Insert your own custom Snakemake rules into the default workflow without modifying the main Snakemake files, by defining a list of ``custom_rules`` in your ``builds.yaml`` file.
 Each entry in the ``custom_rules`` list should be a path to a valid Snakemake file (e.g., “my_rules.smk”).
 The main workflow will detect these custom rules and include them after all other rules have been defined.

-As an example, the Nextstrain team’s workflow defines custom export rules that modify the default auspice JSONs.
+As an example, the Nextstrain team's workflow defines custom export rules that modify the default auspice JSONs.
 These rules are defined in the ``builds.yaml`` file as follows:

 .. code:: yaml